timothyrenner/svl/docs/tutorials/basic_svl.md

 1. All keywords in SVL are case-**insensitive**, but field names, file names, and anything in quotes are not.
 By convention I will capitalize keywords but it's not required.
 2. Comments start with `--` and extend to the end of the line.
 3. All dataset and field names (basically anything not in quotes) must start with an underscore or letter, and can only contain letters, underscores or digits.
+4. SVL is not sensitive to tabs or newlines.
+The entire program could be written on one line if you wanted.

 Aside from field and dataset names being case sensitive, this is pretty much just like SQL.